Skip to main content

 What’s New in Pancreatic Neuroendocrine Tumor Research?

-Research into the causes, diagnosis, and treatment of pancreatic neuroendocrine tumor (NET) is under way in many medical centers throughout the world.
+Research into the causes, diagnosis, and treatment of pancreatic neuroendocrine tumor (NET) is being done in many medical centers throughout the world.

 Genetics and early detection

 Researchers are looking for the causes of pancreatic NETs in the hope that this knowledge can be used to help prevent or treat them in the future.
 A great deal of progress has been made in recent years.
-For example, scientists have found that changes in the MEN1 gene (the gene that causes multiple endocrine neoplasia, type 1) are seen in many people with pancreatic NETs.
+Scientists have found changes in the MEN1, VHL, NF1, and TSC genes in many people with pancreatic NETs.
 Other genetic changes that seem to make tumors more aggressive are now being explored as well.

 Treatment